 Leaving The Hospital

-As long as you have an appropriate car seat for a newborn, there is NO requirement of having an Infant Car Seat in order to be discharged from the hospital.
+As long as you have an appropriate car seat that fits your newborn, there is NO requirement of having an Infant Car Seat in order to be discharged from the hospital.

 Restaurants, Errands and Outings